 School of Business

-All students enrolled in a graduate degree program within the School of Business, and in good academic standing, are eligible to be admitted to one of sixteen graduate certificate programs.
+All students enrolled in a graduate degree program within the School of Business, and in good academic standing, are eligible to be admitted to one of 20+ graduate certificate programs.

-These students are required to apply but are not required to submit supporting credentials such as transcripts, test scores, or recommendations.
+These students are required to apply, but are not required to submit supporting credentials (such as transcripts, test scores or recommendations) unless they are applying to the Business Analytics, Analytics for Managers, or Quantitative Business Foundations graduate certificates; those programs require a full online application.

 School of Medicine & Health Sciences